bdeckard92/dupUT/01-Class-Content/24-Project-3/README.md

 ## Key Topics

-The following topics will be covered in this module:
+The following topics will be covered in this unit:

-* Full-stack MERN applications
+* Full-stack applications

-* Collaborative full-stack development

 * [Git branching workflow](https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows)

 * [Agile software development](https://en.wikipedia.org/wiki/Agile_software_development)

-* Professional-grade portfolio and resume
+* Collaborative development

 ## Learning Objectives

-You will be employer-competitive if you are able to:
+You will be employer-ready if you are able to:

+* Speak technically about a feature you implemented in your project

+* Explain and execute git branching workflow in a collaborative project

+* Resolve merge conflicts

 * Explain agile software development

-* Explain and execute git workflow in a collaborative project

-* Communicate with team members asynchronously

-* Design, build, and deploy a full-stack MERN application using Heroku
+* Design, build and deploy a full-stack MERN application to Heroku

 * Prepare a professional presentation and repository README for your project

-* Speak technically about the features in your application

-* Polish your professional-grade portfolio to show all 3 deployed group projects, in addition to 2-3 of your best homework assignments or personal projects.

-* Update your resume detailing your newly acquired skillset.

 ## Heads Up